Description and stability of a RPC-based calorimeter in electromagnetic and hadronic shower environments

 The electrons that reach the resistive anode lead to an accumulation of charges at the surface of the anode.
 Their relaxation time is higher than the avalanche development time.
 The space charge effect is estimated while the influence of the charges produced in the avalanche on the electric field is computed.
 The numbers and positions of electrons or ions, number of electrons on the anode, combined to the applied electric field are used to compute the electric field as a function $x$ at each time iteration.
-Any change in the electric field requires the various coefficients to be updated at each iteration, especially $\alpha$ and $\eta$.
-This screening phenomenon will reduce significantly the dependence of the final signal on the initial number of charges.
+Any change in the electric field requires the various coefficients to be updated, especially $\alpha$ and $\eta$.

 Finally, the induced current is computed using Ramo's theorem generalized to resistive materials accounting for the properties of the resistive layers~\cite{rpcmodel}.
 The transverse profile of the avalanche is assumed to be negligible compared to the pad size.
 While the avalanche simulation predicts a total signal induced by a given avalanche, the digitization procedure models its distribution on multiple pads.
 This modeling of the avalanches does not describe the signal in regimes with very high number of charges like streamers.